-Who's On Third: That's who's on Old World Third.
+Who's On Third: That's who's on the former Old World Third.
 The pub, which took over the former One Sports Lounge space in March 2014, isn't just for fans of wordplay, however.
 Who's On Third aims to be a classic American neighborhood pub in the heart of Downtown, with plenty of TVs to watch the games – not to mention proximity to Fiserv Forum for the ones taking place just down the block – local art of vintage Milwaukee sites decorating the walls and tasty pub grub.

 1230 N. Old World Third St., (414) 226-0122

 It only seems right to end this bar guide at the end of the alphabet with W XYZ, the Aloft Hotel's swanky bar.
 The hotel bar offers a collection of beers and wines, as well as a menu of tasty light pub eats.
-And while it may be last on this list (alphabetically reasons only), with Fiserv Forum pretty much next door in the Park East area, it's unlikely W XYZ will be at the bottom of people's lists heading down to the city's new hotspot.
+And while it may be last on this list (alphabetically reasons only), with Fiserv Forum and Deer District pretty much next door in the Park East area, it's unlikely W XYZ will be at the bottom of people's lists heading down to the city's shiniest new hotspot.